Zizania texana: Information

 This plant is limited to the first two miles of the San Marcos River in Texas.
 There are 140 clumps of stems in this population.
-It covers about 1200 square meters.
+It covered over 10000 m2 in 2008 and is reportedly growing exponentially from plantings.
 There is also an introduced population at Spring Lake at the San Marcos Springs and a number of specimens are kept in an enclosure on the Texas State University campus.
 The natural habitat of the grass is the clear water of the San Marcos River, which is fed by springs originating in the Edwards Aquifer.
 The grass occurs in a relatively narrow range of water conditions, including temperature, pH, and turbidity, flow rates, and substrate types.

 This plant was once locally common in the area, growing thick enough to become a nuisance as recently as the 1930s.
 It has been reduced to its rare status because the Edwards Aquifer has been drained of its water for use in agriculture and other industries, lowering the flow on San Marcos River.
-The rare plant is threatened now by recreational activities on the river, and by nutria, an introduced mammal.
+The rare plant continues to be threatened by reductions to the aquifer, and is also threatened by recreational activities on the river and by nutria, an introduced mammal.
 Stems are broken, bent, or submerged by floating debris, including masses of vegetation mowed upstream and sent floating.

 The grass is inefficient in reproduction.
 It rarely accomplishes successful sexual reproduction.
 Pollen is released for a short time each day, typically only between 2 and 4 am.
 It is sometimes released a second time around 9 am.
 Within a few minutes the pollen loses its viability and it becomes nonfunctional within one hour.
 Because the pollen is carried on the wind, the inflorescence must rise above the surface of the water; the stem cannot be broken or submerged.
-Pollen generally moves less than one meter from its parent inflorescence, so plants must be close together to reproduce and cannot be isolated.
+Pollen generally moves less than one meter (3.3 ft) from its parent inflorescence, so plants must be close together to reproduce and cannot be isolated.
 Today the plant is rare and the population is fragmented, making it difficult for the pollen to reach a receptive flower.
 The male flowers of the grass do not pollinate the female flowers on the same inflorescence because they do not release pollen at the same time the female flowers are receptive.
 The grass can also reproduce vegetatively by producing tillers.
 Tillers can break off and root to produce new stems, but these will be genetically identical to the parent plant.